Sukhdev Singh Dasuwal: Death

 He died on 9 August 1992, in a gunfight when heavily armed policemen stormed a villa in the city of Patiala in early August and captured him.
 At the time, he was India's most wanted Khalistani extremist.

-It is reported that India used the cat system (Special Forces personnel disguised as militant), to trap Babbar.
-He was captured with the help of a former Babbar member turned police-cat, who informed on him in exchange for a reward of ₹ 10,00,000.
-This former member helped trap Babbar by arranging a meeting of top Babbar militants, ostensibly to work out future strategy.
-For helping neutralise the chief of the most powerful group of militants in the state, the turned member also received a full third of the reward on Singh.
+It is reported that India used the CAT system, to trap Sukhdev.
+He was captured with the help of a former BKI militant member turned police-cat Gurmeet Singh Pinki, who informed on him in exchange for a reward of ₹ 10,00,000.
+This former member helped trap Sukhdev by arranging a meeting of top BKI militants, ostensibly to work out future strategy.
+For helping neutralise the chief of the most powerful group of militants in the state, the turned member also received a third of the reward on Singh.

 Aftermath

-After the death of Babbar, his followers killed policemen in retaliation.
+After the death of Sukhdev, his followers killed policemen in retaliation.

-After his death, Punjab Police DGP Kanwar Pal Singh Gill accused Babbar of living a "king-like" lifestyle.
-In his book, "Punjab: The Knights of Falsehoods", he accused Babbar of living a lavish lifestyle contradictory to the ideals of his organisation, and claimed that he owned multiple lavish bungalows.
-He further accused Babbar of living with Jawahar Kaur, a member of a popular singing group "Nabhe Wallian Bibian Da Jatha", and fathering an illegitimate child.
+After his death, Punjab Police DGP Kanwar Pal Singh Gill accused Sukhdev of living a "king-like" lifestyle.
+In his book, "Punjab: The Knights of Falsehoods", he accused Sukhdev of living a lavish lifestyle contradictory to the ideals of his organisation, and claimed that he owned multiple lavish bungalows.
+He further accused Sukhdev of living with Jawahar Kaur, a member of a popular singing group "Nabhe Wallian Bibian Da Jatha", and fathering an illegitimate child.

 After his death his family members left their home and moved abroad.
-A major portion of his ancestral house of the Babbar Khalsa chief now stands demolished and the remaining dilapidated two-room set is locked.
+A major portion of his ancestral house of the Sukhdev now stands demolished and the remaining dilapidated two-room set is locked.